okta/terraform-provider-okta/website/docs/r/app_oauth.html.markdown

 - `logo_uri` - (Optional) URI that references a logo for the client.

 - `omit_secret` - (Optional) This tells the provider not to persist the application's secret to state.
-Your app will be recreated if this ever changes from true => false.
+Your app's `client_secret` will be recreated if this ever changes from true => false.

 - `policy_uri` - (Optional) URI to web page providing client policy document.